 The present study is different from the previous study.
-This research analyzed about women's speech features used by the main characters in "Lucy" Luc Besson's movie.
-The writer used an action movie as her corpus of the study.
-The writer used Lakoff's theory to answer her research problem.
-The purpose of her research to find the women's speech features that used by the main characters in "Lucy" movie and find out the type of women's speech features which occur most frequently by the main characters in the movie.
+This research analyzed about women's speech features used by the main characters in "The

+Chronicles of Narnia: The Lion, The Witch and The Wardrobe" movie.
+The writer used a fantasy adventure movie as her corpus of the study.
+The writer used Lakoff, Holmes and Cameron's theory to answer her research problem.
+The purpose of her research to find the women's speech features that used by the main characters in "The Chronicles of Narnia: The Lion, The Witch and The Wardrobe" movie and find out the type of women's speech features which occurs most frequently by the main characters in the movie.